Longworth Chapel is a late medieval chapel that was originally located at Longworth Manor House, about a mile from its current location.

 In the area

 The city of Hereford is 5 miles from Longworth Chapel.
 Hereford Cathedral is open daily for visitors, and there you can see the Mappa Mundi and Chained Library Exhibition.
-Not far from the Cathedral is the Hereford Museum and Art Gallery as well as the Old House, a remarkable 17th century timber-framed building.
+Not far from the Cathedral is the Hereford Museum and Art Gallery as well as the Black and White House Museum, in a remarkable 17th century timber-framed building.

 Herefordshire has wonderful countryside and many other towns that are well worth visiting, such as Ledbury, Hay-on-Wye (the literary festival is in May/June annually) and Leominster.